Bharata Lila is an interactive folk theatre unique to the Ganjam district of Odisha.

 Creator / Dinabandhu Dasa

-Type / Narrative theatre
+Type / Narrative, musical theatre with dance

 Topic / Arjuna and Subhadra’s marriage